webmakaka/gitops.ru/website/04-books/01-gitops/01-gitops-cookbook/04-cloud-native-cicd/01-tekton/00-index.md

 ### [[OK!]
 6.7 Create a Tekton Pipeline to Build and Deploy an App to Kubernetes](/books/gitops/gitops-cookbook/cloud-native-cicd/tekton/create-a-tekton-pipeline-to-build-and-deploy-an-app-to-kubernetes/)

-### [[FAIL!]
+### [[OK!]
 6.8 Using Tekton Triggers to Compile and Package an Application Automatically When a Change Occurs on Git](/books/gitops/gitops-cookbook/cloud-native-cicd/tekton/using-tekton-triggers-to-compile-and-package-an-application-automatically-when-a-change-occurs-on-git/)

 ### [UNKNOWN!]
 6.9 Update a Kubernetes Resource Using Kustomize and Push the Change to Git